 The Black Museum opens with Oliver, a terrifying mannequin that once toured across northern Canada for Christmas shows.
 Although Oliver says he'll be your guide through the displays of horror that await you, you never have to see him again.
 However, some people say his eyes follow you as you walk around the room, so don't be surprised if you turn around and he's staring right at you.

-The big question people often have about “Identification Masks” is how police or investigators can determine what facial features are more “common” among criminals.
-The next exhibit expands on this further with the “Death Masks” of the Benito Bandits ? a trio of criminals that caused a manhunt across Western Canada in October 1935.
+The big question people often have about "Identification Masks" is how police or investigators can determine what facial features are more "common" among criminals.
+The next exhibit expands on this further with the "Death Masks" of the Benito Bandits - a trio of criminals that caused a manhunt across Western Canada in October 1935.
 These masks are moulds taken from the faces of the murderers, which are studied by criminologists.
-It was often believed that people had certain unique features ? a term called physiognomy ? that can identify if somebody is more likely to turn to criminal activity.
-Some of these features include high cheekbones, handle-shaped ears, a bald head and a low, sloping forehead.
-Today, much of the study of physiognomy is considered a pseudoscience, with the basis of claims having sexist and racists origins.
-Nevertheless, some still study physiognomy and try to correlate it with identifying somebody’s sexuality or potential athleticism.
+It was often believed that people had certain unique features - a term called physiognomy - that can identify if somebody is more likely to turn to criminal activity.
+Some of these features include high cheekbones, handle-shaped ears, a bald head, and a low, sloping forehead.
+Today, much of the study of physiognomy is considered a pseudoscience, with the basis of claims having sexist and racist origins.
+Nevertheless, some still study physiognomy and try to correlate it with identifying somebody's sexuality or potential athleticism.

 The next two exhibits were my favourites.
 The first was a noose that was used to hang John "Bloody Jack" Krafchenko in 1914.
 Capital punishment was legal in Canada until 1967, with hundreds of criminals being hung or executed during the century beforehand.
 In fact, there were 27 executions in Regina, from 1884 until 1946.